Ukraine sends new debt proposal to creditors in 'decisive' week: ministry

-KIEV (Reuters) - Ukraine said it expected “decisive” negotiations this week after it sent a fresh debt restructuring proposal to a group of its largest creditors, with the threat of a moratorium on debt payments looming.
+KIEV (Reuters) - Ukraine’s Finance Ministry said on Tuesday it had sent a fresh debt restructuring proposal to a group of its largest creditors, which it invited to a high-level meeting on Thursday for “decisive” negotiations.

-Talks to restructure $23 billion of Ukraine’s external public debt have dragged on for more than four months over a disagreement over the necessity of a writedown on the principal of the bonds; but on Friday a source said Kiev saw this week as a deadline for a deal.
+Talks to restructure $23 billion of Ukraine’s sovereign and quasi-sovereign debt have dragged on for more than four months over a disagreement over the necessity of a writedown on the principal of the bonds, but on Friday a source said Kiev saw this week as a deadline to reach a deal.

-The International Monetary Fund, whose $40 billion bailout package for Ukraine depends on Kiev making $15 billion in savings via debt restructuring, has repeatedly urged both sides to reach an agreement quickly.

 “Given the legal considerations around timely implementation of the proposal, this week will be decisive for the negotiations.
 Accordingly, the ministry has called on creditors to attend at the highest level a meeting in London on Thursday,” it said.